SERIES 5

 - Low-end control

-- Frequency dependant side-chaining
+- Frequency-dependent side-chaining

 - EQ, compression, saturation, clipping, limiting, and stereo enhancement

-Module 9: Master Buss Processing
+Module 9: Master Buss Processing & Translation

-- Preparing your pre-master
+- Preparing a pre-master

 - Referencing